Consignment of Goods - Terms and Conditions

 5. You have complied with all laws in connection with the Goods to ensure that they can be lawfully handled, transported and stored;

-6. You will not sue us for anything arising in connection with this Agreement or the handling, transport or storage of the Goods;
+6. To the extent permitted by law, you will not sue Us for anything arising in connection with this Agreement or the handling, transport or storage of the Goods;

-8. You will indemnify us, for all losses, liabilities and costs actually payable in connection with any claim made against us arising directly or indirectly as a result of or in connection with the Service provided by us;
+8. You will indemnify Us, for all losses, liabilities and costs actually payable in connection with any claim made against Us arising directly or indirectly as a result of or in connection with the Service provided by Us, however caused;

-12.2 You promise to tell us if the Goods are dangerous and agree to give us a full and accurate written description of them on the Consignment Note.
+12.2 You promise to tell Us if the Goods are dangerous (refer to 2.10) and agree to give Us a full and accurate written description of them on the Consignment Note.
 Goods are subject to security inspections which may include the use of x-ray equipment.

-12.3 Whether or not you have told us that any Goods are dangerous you agree that if we consider on reasonable grounds that the Goods may cause injury or damage we can, at your cost do anything appropriate, including disposing of or destroying them.
-We will not be liable, to the extent permitted by law, to you for any loss or damage you may incur by reason of our actions under this clause.
+12.3 Whether or not You have told Us that any Goods are dangerous (refer to 2.10) You agree that if We consider on reasonable grounds that the Goods may cause injury or damage We can, at Your cost do anything appropriate, including disposing of, rendering harmless or destroying them.
+We will not be liable, to the extent permitted by law, to You for any loss or damage You may incur by reason of Our actions under this clause.
+You indemnity us on demand or any loss or damage suffered or incurred by Us in connection with the disposal, destruction, abandonment or rendering harmless of the Goods under this clause.

 12.4 You will always bear all risk of loss of or damage to, or arising in connection with, dangerous Goods, to the extent permitted by law.